 Command Description Argument n and Information relayconfig n1 n2 n3 Configure a programmable output relay.
 Only one relay can be configured in a single command.
-Relays can be configured as either alarm relays or soft auxiliaries (See "CONFIGURING PROGRAMMABLE OUTPUT RELAYS", page 24). first programmable relay and "2" selects the second programmable n3 = operating value: For Soft Auxiliary Switch Mode n3 is the position percent of travel relay trip point.
+Relays can be configured as either alarm relays or soft auxiliaries (See "CONFIGURING PROGRAMMABLE OUTPUT RELAYS", page 24). n1 = relay number: "1" selects the first programmable relay and "2" selects the second programmable relay. n2 = relay mode: greater-than (">") or less-than ("<") characters selects Soft Auxiliary Switch Mode.
+"0" or "1" selects alarm relay mode with alarm polarity that matches the function of the "alarmout" Serial command. n3 = operating value: For Soft Auxiliary Switch Mode $n3$ is the position percent of travel relay trip point.
 For alarm relay mode, n3 is the alarm mask which is the same format as used with the "alarmoutmask" Serial command.